 Sourav Mukherjee, PhD; Tim Oates, PhD; Ryan Wright

+Abstract.
 The recent proliferation of publicly available graph-structured data has sparked an interest in machine learning algorithms for graph data.
-Since most traditional machine learning algorithms assume data to be tabular, embedding algorithms for mapping graph data to real-valued vector spaces has become an active area of research.
-Existing graph embedding approaches are based purely on structural information and ignore any semantic information from the underlying domain.
+Since most traditional machine learning algorithms assume data to be tabular, embedding algorithms for mapping graph data to real-valued vector spaces has become an active research area.
+Existing graph embedding approaches are based purely on structural information and ignore semantic information from the underlying domain.
 In this paper, we demonstrate that semantic information can play a useful role in computing graph embeddings.
-Specifically, we present a framework for devising embedding strategies aware of domain-specific interpretations of graph nodes and edges, and use knowledge of downstream machine learning tasks to identify relevant graph substructures.
-Using two real-life domains, we show that our framework yields embeddings that are simple to implement and yet achieve equal or greater accuracy in machine learning tasks compared to domain independent approaches.
+Specifically, we present a framework for devising embedding strategies that are aware of domain-specific interpretations of graph nodes and edges and use knowledge of downstream machine learning tasks to identify relevant graph substructures.
+Using two real-life domains, we show that our framework yields embeddings that are simpler to implement and yet achieve equal or greater accuracy in machine learning tasks than domain-independent approaches.

-In recent years, we have witnessed a dramatic increase in the volume of graphstructured data being generated and made publicly available.
-For example, the Stanford Large Network Dataset Collection provides graph data from a variety of domains such as social networks, web graphs (where nodes and edges represent web pages and hyperlinks, respectively), citation and collaboration networks, and so on ( Leskovec and Krevl , 2014 ; Zitnik et al. , 2018).
-Linked Data (Bizer et al. , 2009 ) makes it possible for open data providers to publish graph structured datasets using a standardized representation, namely, the Resource Description Format (RDF) ( Schmachtenberg et al. , 2014 ).
-The standardized representation allows graph data from heterogeneous sources to be combined into a unified, web-scale graph, namely, the Linked Open Data (LOD) Cloud, that may be searched, crawled and indexed just like the world wide web.
+In recent years, we have witnessed a dramatic increase in the volume of graph-structured data being generated and made publicly available.
+For example, the Stanford Large Network Dataset Collection provides graph data from a variety of domains such as social networks, web graphs (where nodes and edges represent web pages and hyperlinks, respectively), citation and collaboration networks, et cetera ( Leskovec and Krevl, 2014; Zitnik et al., 2018).
+Linked Data (Bizer et al., 2009 ) makes it possible for open data providers to publish graph-structured datasets using a standardized representation, namely, the Resource Description Format (RDF) ( Schmachtenberg et al., 2014 ).
+This standardized representation allows graph data from heterogeneous sources to be combined into a unified, web-scale graph, namely, the Linked Open Data (LOD) Cloud, that may be searched, crawled, and indexed just like the world wide web.
 These developments have motivated a strong interest in machine learning algorithms for extracting insights from graph data.